SportBeep.com

 Coco Gauff suffered a shock Wimbledon exit on Tuesday. ©AFP

 London (AFP) – Coco Gauff pledged to do things differently next time after crashing out of Wimbledon in the first round on Tuesday, just weeks after winning the French Open.
-The US second seed was beaten 7-6 (7/3), 6-1 by Ukrainian world number 42 Dayana Yastremska.
+The US second seed was beaten 7-6 (7/3), 6-1 by Ukranian world number 42 Dayana Yastremska.

 Gauff, who has won two majors, was expected to make a strong run at the All England Club after her triumph at Roland Garros in June.
 But instead of building on her success on the Paris clay, the 21-year-old endured her earliest Grand Slam exit since another first-round loss at Wimbledon in 2023.
 Yastremska powered to victory in 78 minutes, with Gauff joining third seed Jessica Pegula and fifth seed Zheng Qinwen as high-profile departures from the tournament on a day of shocks.